qgis/QGIS-Documentation/docs/training_manual/forestry/stands_digitazing.rst

 |

-The part of the polygon that was overlapping the existing polygon has been automatically trimmed out and you are left with a common border, as you intended it to be.
+The part of the polygon that was overlapping the existing polygon has been automatically trimmed and you are left with a common border - as you intended it to be.